-(i) When you enable Sensitive Column auditing on a table, the Collection Server preserves all SELECT events associated with the audited columns even though you may have created an event filter to exclude SELECT events.
-Therefore, when using an Event Filter for a specific Login, all events captured get filtered except for the Sensitive Column
+(i) When enabling Sensitive Column auditing on a table, the Collection Server preserves all SELECT and DML events associated with the audited columns even though you may have created an event filter to exclude SELECT and/or DML events.
+Therefore, when using an Event Filter for a specific Login, all events captured get filtered except for the Sensitive Column SELECT and/or DML operations.